Academic English Writing Assessment – Undergraduates

 - Look under “Test Results” for “IELP WRITE”

-- Qualify (“80 Q”) – No Academic English Writing coursework is required, eligible to enroll in English 1110
+- Qualify (“80 Q”) – No Academic English Writing coursework is required.
+Students are eligible to enroll in a Writing and Information Literacy course.

 - This score shows up as 2000 in Carmen.